ericso/mem/README.md

 # mem
 memory manager using a linked list in JS

-This is a demo of using a linked list to manage memory allocation and de-allocation.
-The demo is written in Javascript.
+This is a simulation of a memory manager using a linked list to allocate and de-allocate chunks of memory.
+A Javascript array is used to represent a memory buffer, where each element is a byte of memory.
+An index is a pointer to a byte of memory in the buffer.

 ## to install
 npm install